Category: Dietary behaviours

 Dietary diversity and child malnutrition in Guatemala

-Analysing dietary diversity among mother/child dyads in Guatemala.
+Analysing dietary diversity among mothers and children in Guatemala.

 Can and should dentists have a role in promoting weight management in the population?